 Stephan Holmes has taught at several renowned universities, including Yale, Wesleyan, Princeton, Harvard and University of Chicago, before joining the New York University School of Law, where he is currently Walter E. Meyer Professor of Law and faculty co-director of the Center on Law and Security.
 At Chicago and NYU he also served and as editor-in-chief of the East European Constitutional Review (1993-2003).
 In addition, he has also been the Director of the Soros Foundation programme for promoting legal reform in Russia and Eastern Europe (1994-96).
 Holmes’ research centres on the history of European liberalism, the disappointments of democracy and economic liberalisation after communism, and the difficulty of combating international Salafi terrorism within the bounds of the Constitution and the rule of law.
 Besides numerous articles on the history of political thought, democratic and constitutional theory, state-building in post-communist Russia, and the war on terror, his publications include: Benjamin Constant and the Making of Modern Liberalism (1984); Anatomy of Antiliberalism (1993); Passions and Constraint: The Theory of Liberal Democracy (1995); The Cost of Rights, co-authored, with Cass Sunstein (1998); and Matador’s Cape: America’s Reckless Response to Terror (2007).

-Michael Johnston is the Charles A. Dana Professor of Political Science and former Division Director for the Social Sciences at Colgate University.
-His most recent book — Syndromes of Corruption: Wealth, Power, and Democracy (Cambridge University Press, 2005) — won the 2009 Grawemeyer Award for Ideas Improving World Order, presented by the University of Louisville.
+Michael Johnston is the Charles A. Dana Professor of Political Science and former Division Director for the Social Sciences at Colgate University, specialized in comparative and American politics, public policy, corruption, democratization, and development.
+His book Syndromes of Corruption: Wealth, Power, and Democracy (Cambridge University Press, 2005) won the 2009 Grawemeyer Award for Ideas Improving World Order, presented by the University of Louisville.
 He has studied political and administrative corruption since 1975, and from 1985 through 1996 was a founding co-editor of the journal Corruption and Reform.
 He has been a consultant to many international organisations and development agencies, including the World Bank, OECD, the Asia Foundation, the New York State Commission on Governmental Integrity; USAID, and the United Nations.
 His publications include Public Sector Corruption; Civil Society and Corruption: Mobilizing for Reform (edited volume, 2005); Political Corruption: Concepts and Contexts (co-edited with the late Arnold J. Heidenheimer, 2002); Political Corruption: A Handbook (co-editors Arnold J. Heidenheimer and Victor LeVine, 1988); Fraud, Waste, and Abuse in Government (co-editor Jerome B. McKinney, 1986); and Political Corruption and Public Policy in America (1982).
+Johnston’s newest book, The Conundrum of Corruption (with Scott A. Fritzen), was published by Routledge in December 2020.

 Robert Klitgaard is a Professor at Claremont Graduate University, where he served as the President from 2005 to 2009.
 He was the Dean of the Pardee RAND Graduate School, Santa Monica, California, where he is also the Ford Distinguished Professor of International Development and Security.
 He previously served as Professor of Economics at the University of Natal, Durban; Lester Crown Professor of Economics at Yale’s School of Management; and Associate Professor of Public Policy at Harvard’s John F. Kennedy School of Government.
 Klitgaard has been an advisor to many governments on economic strategy and institutional reform, and his consulting work and research have taken him to more than 30 countries in Africa, Asia, and Latin America.
 In the past years he has served on the faculty of the World Economic Forum, the editorial boards of the Journal of Economic Literature and Theoria, and the Board of the International Development Evaluation Association.
 Among his main publications are Corrupt Cities: A Practical Guide to Cure and Prevention (ICS Press and World Bank Institute, 2000); Adjusting to Reality: Beyond “State versus Market” in Economic Development (ICS Press and International Center for Economic Growth, 1991); and Controlling Corruption (University of California Press, 1988).